School Name: Harvard University

 Is Harvard diverse?

 Harvard is the oldest university in the U.S., celebrating its 383rd birthday this year.
 For over 300 of those years, Harvard was home to almost exclusively white men.
 Today, Harvard prides itself on diversity of all kinds, whether that be gender, racial, ethnic, socioeconomic, or religious diversity.
 Their students represent all fifty states and nearly 100 countries.
+The class of 2023 consists of 24.5% Asian American, 14.8% African Americans, 12.7% Latinx from 12.4, and 2.2% Native American or Native Hawaiian admits.
+These numbers are relatively consistent from year to year.
 Harvard ensures the growing diversity at Harvard by implementing the Undergraduate Minority Recruitment Program, the Harvard First Generation Program, and the Harvard College Connection.
-In particular, the Harvard College Connection serves to integrate students from every socioeconomic background feel welcome and comfortable at Harvard, despite it traditionally (and largely currently) being a space for the children of elite and affluent families.
+In particular, the Harvard College Connection serves to integrate students from every socioeconomic background feel welcome and comfortable at Harvard, despite it traditionally being a space for the children of elite and affluent families.

 The variety of backgrounds from which students make each class year unique and vibrant.
 Plus, while you’re not in the classroom learning from famous lecturers, you’ll be in the dining hall, sitting in Harvard Yard, or at club meetings learning from your peers every day.
 If you feel comfortable within certain familiar settings, you have over fifty cultural, ethnic, and international organizations to choose from to spend your time with communities you’re more familiar with, or to learn about groups you’re interested in.
 Although Harvard generally trends toward a secular, liberal environment, there are groups representing dozens of religious and political perspectives.
 Plus, there are more than 30 on-campus chaplains representing religions from around the world, so if your spirituality is an important part of your life, you don’t have to put the fellowship aspect of it on pause just because you’re in college.